Ehyiah/MappingBundle/README.md

     }
 ```

-If you call mapToEntity(), the service will take properties tagged with MappingAware and will put the values stored in the DTO into the properies in the entity and flush them (default value).
+If you call mapToTarget() in a controller, handler or wherever you need it, the service will take properties tagged with MappingAware and will put the values stored in the DTO
+into the properies in the entity and flush them (default value).

 ## Advanced usage

+### Transformers

 Sometimes you need to modify data between the objects.
 Example : in your DTO you have a string and need a Datetime in the other object.
 Or the opposite